esamattis/piler/README.md

 ## Feature highlights

-  * Promise based interface, dealing with assets is asynchronous by nature (serving, compiling, reading, writing), so you need to tame it properly
+  * Promise based interface, dealing with assets is asynchronous by nature (serving, compiling, reading, writing, caching), so you need to tame it properly.
+A lot of preprocessors and template engines are asynchronous, and Piler need to comply with that
   * Minify and concatenate JS and CSS for fast page loads
   * Tag rendering, for example, `<script type="text/javascript">`, `<link>`, `<script type="text/ng-template">`, etc
   * Namespace your assets, serve them only when needed